allisoneto/pipnick/docs/basics.rst

 Viewing Results
 ---------------

 Reduced images can be viewed using `display_many_nickel()` or in DS9.
 Note that reduction may not correct certain "bad columns," which could be saturated or otherwise problematic.
-These columns are masked according to definitions in `nickelpipeline.convenience.nickel_data`.
+These columns are masked according to definitions in `pipnick.convenience.nickel_data`.